Impact the Lives of Others with a Bachelor’s Degree from Our School of Behavioral Sciences

 - 120 total hours

-- Transfer up to 50% of your major-specific credits and 75% of your total degree
+- Transfer in up to 75% of your total degree

 - View our course catalog